patrykwozinski/reconciler/README.md

 ### How to use it
 Prepare your `ComparatorFinder` with needed implementations and inject it into `Reconciliation` object.
-Everything together should be registered into runtime of your application (for example using Symfony Container).
+Everything together should be registered into the runtime of your application (for example using Symfony Container).

 When it's ready and you have `Reconciliation` in the container - just take it.